Disney debuts first plus-size main character in new short film - NewsBreak

 In the film’s opening scene, viewers can see Bianca smiling while practicing her dance moves in an empty studio.
 However, her confidence begins to waver when her dance teacher instructs her to have a “tight tummy and long neck,” which are physical attributes Bianca doesn’t have.

-Through the film, viewers can see Bianca struggle with her body image but eventually gets to a place where she feels happy with how she looks.
+Throughout the film, viewers can see Bianca struggle with her body image, but she eventually gets to a place where she feels happy with how she looks.

 Disney Animation artist Hillary Bradfield directed the film.
 She has also worked on other Disney films like “Encanto” and “Frozen 2,” according to IMDB .

-Bradfield’s inspiration for the film stemmed from her struggles with body positivity.
+Bradfield’s inspiration for the film stemmed from her own struggles with body positivity.

 After the character’s debut, the internet was left divided.
 Some fans praised Disney for its representation of different body types, while others called out the company for encouraging children to be overweight.